JakuPy/TandemLoop/README.md

 npx serve website
 ```

-> The self‑hosted server and clients are under active development.
+> The self-hosted server and clients are under active development.
 As these components land, setup scripts and docs will appear in `server/` and `clients/`.

 ## 🗺 Roadmap

-- v0.1.0 - Aberdeen – Private preview: channels, files, tasks, notes
+- **v0.1.0 — Aberdeen** – Private preview: channels, files, tasks, notes
-- v0.2.0 - Albright – Boards (kanban), filters, swimlanes
+- **v0.2.0 — Albright** – Boards (kanban), filters, swimlanes
-- v1.0.0 - Anchor – Stable public release: packaging (Docker), admin & roles, backups, integrations
+- **v1.0.0 — Anchor** – Stable public release: packaging (Docker), admin & roles, backups, integrations

 ## ⚖️ License

 TandemLoop is **source-available software** under the [TandemLoop License v1.0](LICENSE.md).

 - ✅ Free for personal, business, and organizational use (self-hosted)
 - ✅ Customizable within your own instance
 - 🚫 No resale, redistribution, or rebranding
 - 🚫 No hosting as a paid or free SaaS offering

 For partnership or commercial licensing, contact **legal@tandemloop.app**.
+For logo/mark usage, see **[BRANDING.md](BRANDING.md)**.

 ---